Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Discussion

-Here we have introduced REGIR, a practical and scalable algorithm to efficiently simulate complex non-Markovian stochastic systems.
-REGIR enables the flexible and accurate modeling of stochastic processes where inter-event time distributions obey the most commonly used distributions, such as the exponential, gamma, normal, log-normal, and Weibull distributions.
-REGIR can simulate complex systems with many different reaction channels, while keeping a low computational cost via a rejection sampling approach.
-Concretely, rejection sampling enabled us to (i) reduce the computational complexity of non-Markovian frameworks from $O(N^2)$ (as in the nMGA~\cite{boguna2014simulating}) to $O(N)$, thus reaching the same asymptotic complexity of the original Gillespie algorithm, and (ii) achieve an arbitrary user-define accuracy by introducing additional rejections that further reduce the time step $\Delta t$ (and therefore, the approximation error).
-As in all simulation frameworks, there is a trade-off between accuracy and running time.
-To control for this trade-off, REGIR introduces an additional parameter that enables a user to select a fixed accuracy, while maintaining the complexity at similar levels as Markovian algorithms such as the Gillespie algorithm.
+To address these challenges, we have introduced REGIR, a practical and scalable algorithm to efficiently simulate complex non-Markovian stochastic systems.
+REGIR enables flexible and accurate modeling of stochastic processes with commonly used inter-event time distributions, such as the exponential, gamma, normal, log-normal, Pareto, and Weibull distributions.
+REGIR can simulate complex systems with many different reaction channels, while exploiting a rejection sampling approach to maintain computational cost.
+Concretely, rejection sampling enabled us to (i) reduce the computational complexity of non-Markovian frameworks from $O(N^2)$ (as in the nMGA~\cite{boguna2014simulating}) or $O(k N \log N)$ (as in DelaySSA~\cite{fu2022delayssatoolkit} and Laplace Gillespie~\cite{masuda2018gillespie}) to $O(N)$, thus reaching the same asymptotic complexity of the original Gillespie algorithm, and (ii) achieve an arbitrary user-define accuracy by introducing additional rejections, which further reduce the time step $\Delta t$ and, consequently, the approximation error.
+Moreover, since REGIR treats each process individually, integrating variable rates for each process is straightforward and does not introduce extra computational costs.
+This enabled the design of computationally efficient hybrid simulations that connect the internal dynamics of individual processes to coarse-grained stochastic dynamics at the population level.

-We have demonstrated REGIR's capabilities in three different examples, namely, bacterial cell division, stem cell differentiation, and RNA transcription.
-Firstly, REGIR predicted the transient oscillations of \emph{Caulobacter crescentus} populations that are expected according to deterministic models but lost when the system is simulated as a Markov model.
-Similarly, it recapitulated the dynamics of stem cell differentiation and accurately reproduced experimental data with a simple non-Markovian model that only required four parameters.
-Finally, we used REGIR to simulate mRNA transcription and replicated experimentally observed transient oscillations in mRNA levels that could not be produced with the Gillespie algorithm.

-These examples demonstrate that REGIR enables the efficient simulation of complex non-Markovian systems and the investigation of how the distribution of inter-event times influences population dynamics.
-As this distribution is typically difficult to obtain experimentally, REGIR helps investigate the properties of the stochastic processes that drive the system dynamics.
-Furthermore, as REGIR describes the inter-event time distribution with two parameters -- the rate $~\lambda_0$ and the shape parameter $\alpha$, it offers more flexibility to fit realistic population dynamics than Markovian models, which only admit one parameter per reaction channel.
-REGIR can infer the value of the distribution parameters directly from the data, and it can perform a Sobol variance-based sensitivity analysis to quantify the system's sensitivity to arbitrary perturbations of these parameters.
-It also enables the computation and visualization of phase diagrams depicting the changes in the mean, coefficient of variation, and entropy associated with changes in these parameters.